 I’m not going to lie.
 I’m not doing great.
 Some days are better than others.
 Given all that’s going on, I’m pretty sure I’m not alone.
 What we’re going through is global, and it’s raw, and it’s making us all feel vulnerable and scared.

 How are you managing?
-If you feel you’ve lost your footing and emotions run high, be kind with yourself.
+If you feel you’ve lost your footing and emotions run high, be kind to yourself.
 I mean it.
 Stop and read this again.

 Be kind and gentle with yourself.